 For providers in Stage B, a process of consolidation and curation begins.
 Ideas and activities that have proven to have strong impact, capture the interest of businesses, communities or other organisations, and complement the ongoing research and teaching activities of staff, are given further, more substantial, support.
 There are likely fewer activities in total, representing a sharpening of focus.
 Alongside this, the provider may have a dedicated knowledge exchange strategy, there may be a staff member with official responsibility for leading on this (rather than ad-hoc responsibility shared across existing roles), and knowledge exchange is on the radar of the senior leadership team.
-Infrastructure to support and capture knowledge exchange activities are of sufficient scale.
+Infrastructure to support and capture knowledge exchange activity is developed.
+A provider may receive HEIF during this stage if the activities are of sufficient scale.